kohkimakimoto/BackgroundProcess/README.md

 ## Usage

-The following code is to run a command on the background.
+The following code runs a command on the background.

 ```php
 use Kohkimakimoto\BackgroundProcess\BackgroundProcess;